Sniper-Code/SniperCode.FileSystem/README.md

 ## **Introduction**

 SniperCode.FileSystem is a file system library for JavaScript providing a simple and easy to use file system API based on [Node.js](https://nodejs.org/en/).
-It is designed to be used in a Node.js environment and a core part of the JCore Framework.
+It is designed to be used in a Node.js environment and a core part for file handling.

 ## **Installation**